DCSRE9587/MyK8Learning/README.md

 ```
 touch Dockerfile
 ```
-- Using the text editor of your choice, paste the below content ( Details about each of these have already shared in the video)
+- Using the text editor of your choice, paste the below content
 ```
 FROM node:18-alpine
 WORKDIR /app